• Ferry

 Routes available at Donghae Port International Passenger Terminal

-Donghae-Vladivostok, Donghae-Sakaiminato: Duwon Shipping Co., Ltd. (Korean, English)
+Donghae-Vladivostok, Donghae-Sakaiminato: Duwon Shipping Co., Ltd. (Korean, English, Japanese, Russian)

-* This page was last updated January 16, 2025, and therefore information may differ from what is presented here.
+* This page was last updated on September 23, 2025, and therefore the information may differ from what is presented here.

 * 1330 Korea Travel Helpline: +82-2-1330 (Korean, English, Japanese, Chinese, Russian, Vietnamese, Thai, Malay)